FloncDev/DevFlock/README.md

 # Welcome to my profile!

 ## About me
 Hello!
-My GitHub name is DevFlock, But I go as Flonc or DevFlonc.
+I usually go as Flonc but using my github name is also fine.
 At the time of writing, I currently have nearly 2 years yet still have not done anything much.

 ## Languages I know
 Have been doing Python since august 2020 and know basics of some other languages.
 Currently trying to learn rust but don't have much to make with it.